tiagomichaelsousa/LaravelFilters/readme.md

 ---

-Laravel Resources is a package based in a [Laracasts](https://laracasts.com/) video made by [JeffreyWay](https://github.com/JeffreyWay).
+Laravel Filters is a package based in a [Laracasts](https://laracasts.com/) video made by [JeffreyWay](https://github.com/JeffreyWay).
 This package allows to to filter eloquent models in a clean and simple way.

 ## Installation